The Gallery’s curators work closely with paintings conservators to ensure the preservation and research of our world-class collection.

 Technical analysis of paint samples can enable us to discover the exact pigments and media used by artists, and equally important, the way in which they used them.

-Our founder Desenfans acquired this work thinking it was a preparatory oil sketch or a smaller autograph version of one of Murillo’s most famous compositions.
+Our founder Desenfans acquired The Infant Christ as the Good Shepherd thinking it was a preparatory oil sketch or a smaller autograph version of one of Murillo’s most famous compositions.
 However, Prussian Blue was discovered in the sky area, a pigment not invented until c.1706 - definitive proof that this painting could not have been painted by Murillo, who died in 1682, but is more likely to be by a French painter who would have seen the original in a private collection in Paris.

 The Flower Girl, Bartolomé Estéban Murillo